slowbreathing/slowbreathing.github.io/_posts/2019-05-01-softmax-and-its-gradient.md

 $$\Large softmax_j = \frac{e^{a_j}}{\sum_{k=1}^{N} e^{a_k}}$$

 As one can see the output function can only be positive because of the exponential and the values range between 0 and 1.
-Also,  as the value  appears in the denominator summed up with other positive numbers.
+Also, the value appears in the denominator summed up with other positive numbers.

 {% highlight python %}
 def softmax(logits):